Clay County sheriff blames 'open borders' following arrest, seizure of 26 pounds of meth

-JACKSONVILLE, Fla. — A man has been charged with trafficking after over two dozen pounds of large methamphetamine was purchased during an undercover operation, according to the Clay County Sheriff's Office.
+JACKSONVILLE, Fla. — A man has been charged with trafficking after more than two dozen pounds of large methamphetamine was purchased during an undercover operation, according to the Clay County Sheriff's Office.

 Ricky Overton, 19, of California was arrested in connection to the operation and charged with drug trafficking.
-He is being held on a 25 million dollar bond.
+He is being held on a $25 million bond.

-"I will tell you that, um, the open borders are a problem," said Sheriff Cook.
+"I will tell you that the open borders are a problem," said Sheriff Cook.
 "We are seeing a significant amount of drugs making its way to Clay County because of open borders, and that is definitely something that concerns me as a Sheriff."

 Deputies say the drugs were flown in from California.
 The arrest was made following a controlled purchase of 26 pounds of methamphetamine, which deputies say are valued at over $200,000